melmzv/huwiwiQuartoThesis/README.md

 mv doc/presentation.pdf output
 rm -f doc/presentation.ttt doc/presentation.fff
 ```
-7. Eventually, you will be greeted with the two files in the `output` directory: "paper.pdf" (and "presentation.pdf").
+7. Eventually, you will be greeted with the two files in the `output` directory: "paper.pdf" and "presentation.pdf".
 You have successfully used an open science resource and reproduced the analysis.
 Congratulations! :rocket:

 ### Setting up for Reproducible Empirical Research

-This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.
+This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for a thesis project.

 > **📌 Note:** This repository does not contain any **pull requests** because it is an individual project without ongoing code reviews or feature-based branching workflows.
 However, it includes a **release** after project finish, allowing future collaborative research to build upon this work.

-To start a new reproducible project on the informativeness of quarterly earnings announcements and their impact on share price movements based on this repository, follow these steps:
+To start a new reproducible thesis project, follow these steps:
 1. Clone the repository by clicking “Use this Template” at the top of the file list on GitHub.
 2. Remove any files that you don’t need for your specific project.
 3. Over time, you can fork this repository and customize it to develop a personalized template that fits your workflow and preferences.

-> [!TIP]
-> For additional guidance on concepts and data handling relevant to this project, please use these useful sources:
-> - [Empirical Research in Accounting: Tools and Methods](https://iangow.github.io/far_book/identifiers.html), which focuses on providing foundational skills for accounting research, including research design, causal inference, and data analysis, with an emphasis on the use of WRDS data.
-> - [CRSP US Stock & Index Databases - Data Descriptions Guide](https://www.crsp.org/wp-content/uploads/guides/CRSP_US_Stock_&_Indexes_Database_Data_Descriptions_Guide.pdf), a comprehensive reference for understanding the CRSP database structure and data definitions.

 ### Licensing